 On the other hand, a divorce attorney is often faced with angry and sad clients whose emotional overload may be interfering with the ability to make sound legal decisions.
 But, the attorney too must be wary of stepping out of his/her role into that of a therapist.

 The professional can help the client by working to ease the transition from being a married person to being a single person again.
-In order to do this effectively, it is helpful for the psychologist to know how the legal process works and what issues may be needed to be resolved in an effective manner.
+In order to do this effectively, it is helpful for the psychologist to know how the GA divorce legal process works and what issues need to be resolved in an effective manner.

 The goal is for the professional to help the client make his/her own decisions on major issues such as payment or receipt of alimony, child custody and support, and the division of marital property; and, to figure out all of this at the same time as adjusting to a new situation at home.
 Each one of these hot button issues on its own can bring up deep underlying feelings.